michaelerule/ledmatrix/README.md

 audio spectrum visualiser, a collaborative project with Joshua Holt.
 This project includes a persistence-of-vision LED bar project, a collaborative project with Keegan McAllester.

-This code is uploaded to Github without curation or documentation in the hope that some portions of it may be found useful.
-If there is community interest in any portion or file within this project, please open an issue and the project maintainers will work to improve documentation and usability.

 ### License